Could a tongue tie be affecting your singing? What singers need to know

 I’m Gemma Milburn, a UK-based vocal coach working online with singers worldwide.
-For most of my life, I assumed my struggles with singing were down to a lack of talent or not trying hard enough.
-But on 1 July 2023, at the age of 38, I discovered I had a tongue tie.
+On 1 July 2023, at the age of 38, I discovered I had a tongue tie.

-That moment explained years of vocal challenges: throat discomfort, fatigue, hoarseness, difficulty with riffs and runs, uncontrollable breathiness, performance anxiety — and the sense that singing was harder for me than it should be.
+That moment explained years of vocal challenges: throat discomfort, fatigue, hoarseness, difficulty with riffs and runs, uncontrollable breathiness, performance anxiety — and the sense that singing was harder for me than it as for my singing colleagues.

 Since then, I’ve completed myofunctional therapy and, in April 2024, a tongue-tie release surgery.
-This journey has transformed my own singing and the way I help singers facing similar challenges.
+For years, I assumed my struggles were down to a lack of talent or not trying hard enough, but this journey has transformed my own singing and the way I help singers facing similar challenges.

 Why Tongue Tie Matters for Singers